archangelstv/Prophecy-of-the-Archangels/README.md

  The Belicamp-The Belicamp-The Belicamp

 I smell death
-And so it is for this ,and of yours
+And so it is for this is yours
 This sign is given
 For it is for this land
 So it is for this world